 - Williams CVU’s that are similar to Sunset 3rd Rail CVU’s, but do not control the headlamp, and instead use a separate Headlamp Direction Board.

-Important Constant Voltage Unit Control Options: In the figures and discussion above, the Constant Voltage Unit power supply was modified to connect to Switched Battery+ and Battery- (ground) from the tender.
-These connections will always turn on the devices supplied by the CVU (although the locomotive-mounted smoke switch will turn on/off the smoke unit) when the battery is switched on in the tender.
-To allow the receiver to actively control the CVU-connected devices, the Switched Battery+ input to the tender-to-locomotive connector can be replaced with a relay, controlled by the receiver, that turns on/off Battery+ to the CVU.
+Important Constant Voltage Unit Control Options: In the figures and discussion above, I modified the Constant Voltage Unit power supply to connect to Switched Battery+ and Battery- (ground) from the tender.
+These connections will always turn on the devices supplied by the CVU (although the locomotive-mounted smoke switch will turn on/off the smoke unit) when you switch on the battery in the tender.
+To allow the receiver to control the CVU-connected devices actively, you can replace the Switched Battery+ input to the tender-to-locomotive connector with a relay, controlled by the receiver, that turns on/off Battery+ to the CVU.
 See the Figure below for an example.
-This relay is mounted in the tender, not the locomotive!
+You mount this relay in the tender, not the locomotive!

 In this example, a 215H-1CH-FC12VDC relay, with a 1N4002RLG protection diode in parallel across the input control (these parts are available from mouser.com by cutting and pasting the above part #’s into their search), will connect/disconnect Switched Battery+ to the locomotive’s CVU according to whether the Airwire G3’s RM1-8 output is on (shorted) or off (open-circuit).
 Unpowered (i.e., RM1-8 is off), the relay is “normally open”, so no power reaches the CVU from the relay.
 When the relay activated (i.e,, when the RM1-8 is on), the relay closes to supply Switched Battery+ to the CVU.
 Setting up the on/off logic for the Airwire G3’s RM1-8 output by remote control is described here, recognizing there are slight differences between the device part numbers and wiring hook-up described in the link and those presented here.
 It’s kind of neat to hear the mechanical relay quietly click closed and open…